gitpullpriyam/01-Airbnb-Price-Prediction/README.md

 > **Why performance model improved:** Log‑transforming `price` target variable reduces right‑skew and stabilizes variance, helping tree ensembles generalize better.

+## 🧠 Key Insights
+- ** Drivers of price: room type, capacity (bedrooms/accommodates), and neighborhood are most influential.

+- ** Error behavior: residuals center near zero; the model slightly underestimates high‑end luxury listings.

+- ** What moved the needle: log‑transforming the target improved RMSE from ~60 → 54 and R² from ~0.60 → 0.67.

+- ** Adaptability: pipeline can be reused for other cities with minimal changes.

 ---

 ## 📈 Visualizations